Javagedes/patina/docs/src/rfc/text/0000-core-static.md

   organization.
 Also mentioned that we may move additional grouping of configs the same way in the future if deemed necessary.
 Provided example.
 - 2025-11-13: Removed `UefiState` field from the title all together, and only used that as an example of where the dispatcher context will go.
-Further specifed that other statics will ultimetly go elsewhere
+Further specifed that other statics will ultimately go elsewhere
 - 2025-11-13: Expanded on safety regarding the static instance.
 Mentioned the `Self::instance()` is only to be used in efiapi functions.
 - 2025-11-13: Expanded on implementation example for converting the "efiapi" functions to using `Self::instance()` and